 Things have to take time, particularly now when viewers have been told what to expect of the current talent pool and have looked to be fairly unimpressed all throughout the board.
 This 'improvement' will require work, so don't expect instantaneous results to appear overnight.

 That's great for them.
 Thankfully in an episode where the ratings killer only made one appearance.
-Does this one go in the 3s yet or is it still 2.9 at best?
-Record breaking if the former since they've been in the 2s for months now.

 No doubt there's no full-time draws left anymore (not even Cena) but saying Punk is NOT a factor in them going down when he has the spotlight for a large portion of the show is just being in denial.
 He may not drive away viewers single handedly but he doesn't help anything whatsoever.
 It's the overall viewership that matters, not who gains from the already present fans.
 Obviously Punk is going to gain viewers weekly since he actually gets character/story development in reliable spots with legends that make one-off appearances while Alberto del Rio vs Zack Ryder Part 315081835 will lose viewers because it's a pointless squash match with two lengthy commercial breaks surrounding it.